 l Microbial growth

 l Exposure to oxygen

 Fresh raw ground beef is red because of high oxymyoglobin levels.
 It is a pigment that forms when myoglobin (a protein) reacts with oxygen.
-But this s right for the surface of it.
+But this is right for the surface of it.
 The interior shows a greyish brown color because of a lack of exposure to the oxygen.
-So, do not worry; it is not a sign of spoilage.
+So, don't worry; it is not a sign of spoiler.
 But, if the meat starts turning brown or gray on the outside, it means that it is the beginning to rot.
 To add more, mold can cause spoilage, so you must throw away the leftovers if you notice any gray, fuzzy blue, or green spots.